 Commanderie du Canada:

-The Commanderie du Canada was formally established in May 1991.
-For almost 40 years prior to the formation of our own Commanderie, individual Chevaliers were members of various d’Amérique Sous-Commanderies.
+Prior to the establishment of Sous-Commanderies in Canada, Chevalier were inducted either at the Clos de Vougeot, or at various Sous-Commanderies in the United States.
 Currently we have seven Sous-Commanderies across Canada which are located in the cities of Vancouver, Edmonton, Calgary, Toronto, Ottawa, Montreal and Halifax.

-The Commanderie is much like a Board of Directors, and is the governing body of the seven Sous-Commanderies.
+The Commanderie is much like a Board of Directors, and is the governing body of the seven Canadian Sous-Commanderies.
 The Commanderie meets annually for three days to review past activities, plan for the coming year, and to review our policies and procedures.
-This Annual General Meeting is Called the Grand Conseil, and is also considered the premier social event of the year.
+This Annual General Meeting is Called the Grand Conseil, which is considered the premier social event of the year.
 The Grand Pilier Général, as the president of the Commanderie du Canada, presides over the meeting.

 The Grand Conseil de France delegates authority in Canada to the Grand Pilier Général who is its titular head, and leader of the Commanderie du Canada and its Sous-Commanderies.
-Our current Grand Pilier Général is a long-time member of the Toronto Sous-Commanderies, Dr. Richard Perrin.
+Our current Grand Pilier Général is a long-time member of the Toronto Sous-Commanderie, Dr. Richard Perrin.

 The Grand Pilier Général is elected during a Grand Conseil, and serves for a term of three years.
-Each Sous-Commanderie elects a Grand Sénéchal at their Chapitre who serves for a five-year term.
+Each Sous-Commanderie elects a Grand Sénéchal at their annual Chapitre who serves for a five-year term.
 The Commanderie du Canada and its Sous-Commanderies are governed by a set of By-Laws.

 Each Sous-Commanderie is managed by a Grand Sénéchal, who is also an elected member of the Commanderie’s Grand Conseil.
 Throughout the year, each Sous-Commanderie hosts special events for its members where the products of Burgundy are the featured attractions.
 Such events are luncheons, dinners, a Paulée, educational wine tastings, and the annual Chapitre.

 Candidates must recite the official Oath of the Confrérie when inducted.
 Each new Chevalier receives a silver tasting cup, known as a Tastevin.
 The Tastevin is hung on a crimson and gold ribbon, and members wear it around their neck during events.
-We are dedicated to improving our knowledge of Burgundy, its many regions and wines, and to encourage appreciation of the history, culture, and the traditions of Burgundy.
+We are all dedicated to improving our knowledge of Burgundy, its many regions and wines, and to encourage appreciation of the history, culture, and the traditions of Burgundy.

 The Commanderie du Canada and each Sous-Commanderie has adopted a “zero tolerance” policy for operating a motor vehicle after its events.
-As such, it has included the following wording in the induction Oath that all new members must recite: “Above all do you swear to consume the magnificent products of Burgundy in a responsible manner and to never drive a vehicle away from any event of this noble order? ”The Canadian Commanderie has also adopted a policy wherein anybody not abiding by the “zero tolerance” policy will automatically lose their membership without compensation.
+As such, it has included the following wording in the induction Oath that all new members must recite: “Above all do you swear to consume the magnificent products of Burgundy in a responsible manner and to never drive a vehicle away from any event of this noble order. ”The Canadian Commanderie has also adopted a policy wherein anybody not abiding by the “zero tolerance” policy will automatically lose their membership without compensation.
 Each year, all members must also sign a renewed “zero tolerance” policy form which includes acknowledgement of the consequences for non-compliance.